sf-playground/inc/README.md

 ## Copyleft + paid license

+In the software domain, since the GPL would require developers to make their entire program libre, many developers avoid GPL code but are happy to use non-copyleft code (such as MIT or Apache 2.0) in their proprietary software.
-*Companies selling proprietary software prefer to include permissively licensed code (such as MIT or Apache 2.0) rather than copyleft licensed code (like the GPL) in their software, because the latter requires them to keep the same copyleft terms for their end products.
-So, some open source projects use a copyleft license by default, but they sell license exceptions, proprietary licenses, or permissive commercial licenses to companies who want to bypass the copyleft requirements.*
+So, some libre projects use a copyleft license by default, but they sell "additional permissions," permissive licenses, or even proprietary licenses, to those developers who want to bypass copyleft requirements.

+The OFL doesn't require users to make their entire documents libre, so this is only possible with GPL fonts.

 #### Pros